 For those on a more modest budget, Cult Furniture, Swoon, West Elm and Rose & Grey are good places to start your search, all offering their own original mid-century modern designs and extremely good replicas, too.
 For example, you can pick up a copycat version of Carl Hansen’s Wishbone chair for less than £100, rather than the £400+ price of the real thing.

-8 ways to style your Mid-Century Modern furniture
+How to style Mid-Century Modern furniture

 2. Choose bold artwork